sourcegraph/about/docs/terms-dotcom.md

 1.2 **“Agreement”** means, collectively, the terms and conditions laid out on this page (these “Terms”), and all other applicable rules, policies, and procedures that we may publish from time to time on the Site, including but not limited to our [Privacy Policy](/privacy).

-1.3 **“Content”** means any content displayed on the Site or made available through the Services, including but not limited to text (including Documentation), data (including Public Code Data), articles, images, photographs, videos, applications, software (including source code), and other materials, as well as the Services themselves (with respect to us).
+1.3 **“Content”** means any content displayed on the Site or made available through the Services, including but not limited to text (including Documentation), data (including Code Data), articles, images, photographs, videos, applications, software (including source code), and other materials, as well as the Services themselves (with respect to us).

 1.4 **“Documentation”** means the documentation regarding the Services that we make available for use at https://docs.sourcegraph.com.

-1.5 **“Public Code”** means the publicly available open source code that we analyze in order to provide you Public Code Data via the Services.
+1.5 **“Code”** means source code that we analyze in order to provide you Code Data via the Services.

-1.6 **“Public Code Data”** means the results of our analysis of Public Code, which we may provide to you from time to time via the Services.
+1.6 **“Code Data”** means the results of our analysis of Code, which we may provide to you from time to time via the Services.

 1.7 **“Services”** means, collectively, the applications, software, products, and services provided by us on or for use exclusively in connection with the Site, including but not limited to our browser and editor extensions (to the extent exclusively connected to the Site and not a self-hosted instance).